brian-mwangi-kamau/BursaryApplications/README.md

 ```

 The `save_to_googlesheets` function being called in the view above saves the application data to a spreadsheet automatically.
 Before I share the snippet for that function, I'll explain vaguely the view above.
 In the logic for the `application_form` view, the  system checks whether the owner of the provided ID number(in the application) was last registered as a voter from the constituency they provided.
-If the data matches the one in the IEBC database, the function `save_to_googlesheets`.
+If the data matches the one in the IEBC database, the function `save_to_googlesheets` is called.
 This function's code snippet is here:
 ```python
 def save_to_googlesheets(data):
     scope = ["https://spreadsheets.google.com/feeds", "https://www.googleapis.com/auth/spreadsheets",